SiteGround Review 2026: Is It Worth the Price of Renewal?

 • Apache is run in a chrooted environment with suExec - basically, it means the web server software is a bit more secure

-Verdict: 5/5.
-Though I take issue with locking certain security features, like the scanner, behind extra payments.
+Verdict: 4/5.
+SiteGround includes a firewall and DDoS protection, though I take issue with locking certain security features, like the scanner, behind extra payments.
 All basic security features should be for everyone.

 SiteGround customer support and reputation